omnp/mnamp/README.md

 This is provided as is, and available here mostly for my own archiving purposes, so far.

+There is currently only available the generic GUI controls possibly provided by the host application used.

 Some notes about some of the current control parameters
 -----------------------------------------------------------